c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

 ```
 something changed with EVDEV=y instead of EVDEV=m in the stock kernel with fedora systems not with debian systems
 not allowing laptops and portable devices with synaptics PS/2 usb mouse to activate

+CONFIG_INPUT_EVDEV=y

+should be a user module
+CONFIG_INPUT_EVDEV=m

+not a kernel builtin module or evdev breaks
 ```